usnews/brightspot-cms/docs/documentation/modifications.md

 **No Common Interface**

-With Dari there is another method by which we can implement multiple inheritance with modifications, without the need for the common interface.
-By using `Modification.Classes` for a new class, and then defining the classes that are to inherit, we can modify multiple objects from one single class.
+With Dari there is another method by which you can implement multiple inheritance with modifications, without the need for the common interface.
+By using `Modification.Classes` for a new class, and then defining the classes that are to inherit, you can modify multiple objects from one single class.

 **Step 1.
 Implement Modification**